What You Have to Know About Carpal Tunnel Syndrome

 - Symptoms: Numbness of the arms (particularly the palm and the thumb, index and middle fingers) is the most common symptom, which may be accompanied with frequent itching or burning.
 The symptoms develop gradually and are often experienced during the night during onset.
 As the condition aggravates, the pain begins occurring during day time as well.
 This is followed by weakness in the arms, reduced grip strength and loss of hot/cold sensations.

 - Risk factors: Sex is a risk factor and so is age.
 It occurs almost exclusively in adults and affects women thrice as many times as men.
 Diabetes and medical conditions that affect metabolism also increase a person’s risk of developing the syndrome.
 It is also more common in people performing routine assembly-line work, such as sewing, manufacturing or packing.

 - Diagnosis and treatment: Physical examination and routine laboratory tests are used to check the arms, hands, neck and shoulders for signs of arthritis, fractures and carpal tunnel syndrome.
 Doctors may use the Tinel test or the Phalen test to induce symptoms of carpal tunnel for clearer diagnosis.
 Electrodiagnostic tests are used to confirm the condition.
 Treatment includes an array of surgical and non-surgical procedures to ease pressure on the nerve and treat the condition.

 Interested in Learning More about Carpal Tunnel Syndrome?
 Contact Texas Neurosurgery, LLP.

 For more information about carpal tunnel syndrome, contact Texas Neurosurgery.
 We are located in Baylor Dallas and Methodist Pavilion I, and can be reached directly at 214-823-2052.
 We look forward to hearing from you soon.

-Tags: carpal tunnel syndrome
+Tagged with: carpal tunnel syndrome